brantburnett/couchbasefakeit/README.md

 docker pull btburnett3/couchbasefakeit:latest
 ```

-The `latest` tag will be the latest Enterprise edition of Couchbase, with the latest release of fakeit.
-Specific versions may also be available, such as `enterprise-4.6.0-1.0.5`.
-This would be the Enterprise edition of Couchbase, version 4.6.0, with fakeit 1.0.5.
+The `latest` tag will be the latest Enterprise edition of Couchbase, with the latest release of FakeIt.

+Specific versions may also be available, such as `enterprise-4.6.0-1.0.5-2`.
+This would be the Enterprise edition of Couchbase, version 4.6.0, with FakeIt 1.0.5, second revision.
+The tag `enterprise-4.6.0-1.0.5` will pull the latest revision, and `enterprise-4.6.0` will pull the FakeIt version and revision targeting Enterprise 4.6.0.

 ## Using couchbasefakeit